taubyte/workshops/README.md

 # Part 4: Deploy your own network
 For deployment you're going to use `spore-drive` and deploy a one-node network on an equinix I will provide you.

-### Network configuration
-The network configuration is located in